robtweed/qoper8-cp/README.md

         $

-Alternatively, you can shut down the Node.js process by typing *CTRL & C*, in which case you'll see *QOper8-cp* gracefully terminating the Child Processes before shutting itself down, eg:
+Alternatively, you can shut down the Node.js or Bun.js process by typing *CTRL & C*, in which case you'll see *QOper8-cp* gracefully terminating the Child Processes before shutting itself down, eg:

         ^C1660638577024: *** CTRL & C detected: shutting down gracefully...
         1660638577026: Child Process 0 is being stopped